 Solar weather impacts the space station in much the same way as our weather impacts the earth.
-The difference is that solar weather can include X-rays and protons from the sun.
+The difference is that solar weather can include X-Rays and protons from the sun.
 Solar proton events are dangerous and can cause great harm to the astronauts and damage the space station.

-You will monitor X-ray production, which provides an indicator of a possible Solar Proton Event.
-X-ray and proton data comes from the GOES-8 (Geostationary Orbiting Environmental Satellite-8).
+You will monitor X-Ray production, which provides an indicator of a possible Solar Proton Event.

+X-Ray and proton data comes from the GOES-8 (Geostationary Orbiting Environmental Satellite-8).
 Your team is responsible for graphing the data and making calculations.
 Predict the strength of the storm as well as how long it might last.
 Make recommendations to the other teams to protect the space station and the crew.

-Mission Day Materials
+Missions Day Materials

-- One computer for real-time data

-- Life Support Reference Guide
+- One computer for real-time data - Life Support Reference Guide

 - Mission Day Materials (one per team member):

 - o Mission Day Instructions

-- o Storm Data Graphs and Instructions
+- Storm Data Graphs and Instructions

 - o Storm Data Tracking Tables

-- 15 Blank Report Forms on colored paper to deliver to the Communications Team
+- Print and cut 7 copies of Blank Report Forms on colored paper to deliver to the Communications Team

 - Rulers for plotting data on graphs

 - Calculators